Early Childhood Education (9610)

 The requirements for teacher licensure include passing scores on the Praxis Core Academic Skills Exams - CORE Reading (passing score - 156); CORE Writing (passing score - 162); and CORE Math (passing score - 150).
 Upon successful completion of the Praxis Core, student must pass the Ohio Assessment for Educators Exam – Prekindergarten (Subtest I & Subtest II).
 The Ohio Department of Education determines the passing scores on these exams, which is subject to change.
 Only eligible students who have been notified in writing that they have met all program requirements should take these exams.
 Please contact the Department if you have questions.

-Lakeland’s Teaching/Learning Center, a fully licensed, nationally accredited program by the National Association for the Education of Young Children (NAEYC) and 5 Star Step Up to Quality Program serves children 16 months through five years of age.
-This laboratory school and Campus Kids serves the Early Childhood Education program by engaging students in more than 100 hours of field experience onsite in the state-of-the-art child care facility.
+Lakeland’s Teaching Learning Center/Campus Kids, a fully licensed, nationally accredited program by the National Association for the Education of Young Children (NAEYC) and 5 Star Step Up to Quality Program serves children 16 months through five years of age.
+This laboratory school serves the Early Childhood Education program by engaging students in more than 100 hours of field experience onsite in the state-of-the-art child care facility.

 Legislative mandates govern specialized admission requirements and performance objectives for the program.
 These include state laws requiring any person obtaining or maintaining a teaching license to be and remain a person of good moral character.

 All students must comply with Lakeland Community College’s Early Childhood Education Fingerprinting Policy, which meets state law requirements for the Ohio Department of Jobs and Family Services and the Oho Department of Education.
-Students enrolled in the Early Childhood Education program must complete BCII and FBI criminal background checks prior to engaging in any fieldwork experiences and in accordance with the department policy.
+Students enrolled in the Early Childhood Education program must complete BCII and FBI criminal background checks and attend an on-campus mandatory meeting during the first week of the fall and spring semesters prior to engaging in any fieldwork experiences and in accordance with the department policy.
 Completion of this process is the responsibility of the student.
 Complete details about program requirements are stated in the Early Childhood Education Program Handbook.
 Contact the Early Childhood Education Department for more information.
 Interested students should contact the director of admissions or the Counseling Office for details about applying for admission to the program.

 Specific math requirements are unique to the program and foster preparation for licensure exams.
 Therefore, it is essential for students to see a counselor annually and subsequently may contact the Early Childhood Education Department with questions regarding these requirements.
 Students will meet the requirement by successfully passing MATH 0950 Intermediate Algebra or testing into MATH 1650 College Algebra.
 In addition, it is recommended that students take MATH 1600 Survey of College Mathematics.